iterative/dvc.org/content/docs/api-reference/get_url.md

   _Default_: The [default remote](/doc/command-reference/remote/default) of
   `repo` is used.

-- `remote_config` - Dictionary of options to pass to the DVC remote.
+- `remote_config` - dictionary of options to pass to the DVC remote.
 This can be used to, for example, provide credentials to the `remote`.

 - `config` - [config] dictionary to pass to the DVC project.
 This is merged with